NasserAlh/DOM/README.md

             }
         }

-However,the Api class does not have a cancelOrder method.
-The problem lays under the orderId, which must be retrieved to track the order status.
+However, the Api class does not have a `cancelOrder` method.
+The problem lies under the orderId, which must be retrieved to track the order status.
+Some classes have methods to track orders in the strategy.

-There are classes that has methods to track orders in the strategy.
-For instance, I can use the `OrderInfoUpdate` class to track the status of orders and make decisions based on the current status of orders (whether they are filled, working, or cancelled).
+For instance, I can use the `OrderInfoUpdate` class to track the status of orders and make decisions based on the current status of orders (whether they are filled, working, or canceled).
 I can also use the `ExecutionInfo` class to track the execution details of orders.